Healthy Choices Healthy Lives

 Advancing Racial & Social Equity in Wisconsin Farm to School: Strategies for Investing in Historically-Underserved Producers

-Situation: Farm to school programs provide kids access to nutritious, high-quality, local food while creating market development opportunities for local farmers.
-Yet, not all local farmers have equal access to this economic opportunity.
-This is especially true of historically underserved farmers, a federal designation that includes Black, Indigenous, and People of Color (BIPOC); women; beginning […]
+Situation Farm-to-school programs provide kids access to nutritious, high-quality, local food while creating market development opportunities for local farmers.
+Yet not all local farmers have equal access to this economic opportunity.
+This is especially true of historically-underserved farmers, a federal designation that includes Black, Indigenous, and People of Color (BIPOC); women; beginning farmers; and veterans, […]

 Leaving the Leaves